semgrep/docs/docs/pipelines/depending-on-analyzers.rst

 As a reminder, dependencies for analyzers are mounted into the container at ``/analysis/inputs``.

 All dependency names must also be valid Linux filesystem paths; this enables r2c to mount each dependency in a subfolder matching the org and analyzer name.
-For example, for the ``transpiler`` analyzer published by ``r2c-cli``, specified in the dependency object as ``"r2c/transpiler": "1.0.0"``, its output will appear under ``/analysis/inputs/r2c/transpiler``.
+For example, if a transpiler analyzer were published by you or someone else using r2c-cli, you could depend on it by specifying it in the dependency object as ``"r2c/transpiler": "1.0.0"``.
+Its output will appear under ``/analysis/inputs/r2c/transpiler``.

 This behavior is slightly different for filesystem type analyzers and JSON type analyzers.
 For filesystem type analyzers, their input appears at that path.
 If ``r2c/transpiler`` is of type